///Unsupervized — Data ///Physics-Aware — Embodied AI ///

 Every robot moving in the real world today — Atlas, Optimus, Figure, 1X — shares one thing in common: they're trained on embodied data.
 Teleoperation.
 Motor logs.
 Physical feedback loops.

 Not video.
 Not observation.
-Interaction.

 Why?
 Because motor logs capture what cameras can't: force, resistance, torque, friction — the full causal structure of the physical world.